edcarter/eliascarter.ca/about.markdown

 permalink: /about/
 ---

 My name is Elias Carter.
-I am a professional software engineer with an interest in Linux systems programming and OS primitives (namespaces, cgroups, threads, shared memory, networking); data intensive applications; network security and security tenable to users; and aiding the human aspect of development through ergonomic tools, standards, culture, and blameless root cause analysis.
+I am a software engineer with an interest in Linux systems programming and OS primitives (namespaces, cgroups, threads, shared memory, networking); data intensive applications; network security and security tenable to users; and aiding the human aspect of development through ergonomic tools, standards, culture, and blameless root cause analysis.

 I created this blog to improve my writing skills as well as share with the technical community some hard learned lessons discovered through my work as well as recreational activity.